 Madrid in 1 Day: a guidebook for getting the most out of your visit

 Visiting Madrid, even if you only have one day, is always a good idea.
-Given the limited time, good planning is vital to be able to see the most essential places in the city.
+Of course, a good planning is vital to be able to see the most essential places.

 Joaquín Montaño